Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Result and Discussion

-We then estimate the auto-correlation function, $\xi_\text{hh}([M], r,z)$, of dark matter haloes within each mass bin, as well as the cross-correlation, $\xi_\text{hh}([M_1], [M_2], r,z)$, between haloes in the two bins.
-These correlation functions are used to compute the separability function $s$ (as defined in Eq.~\ref{eq_alpha}).
+We then estimate the auto-correlation function, $\xi_\text{a}([M], r,z)$, of dark matter haloes within each mass bin, as well as the cross-correlation, $\xi_\text{c}([M_1], [M_2], r,z)$, between haloes in the two bins.
+These correlation functions are used to compute the separability function $s$ (as defined in Eq.~\eqref{eq_alpha}).
 A deviation of $s$ from unity quantifies the extent to which halo bias is non-separable across the selected mass bins.

 Fig.~\ref{fig_s_simulation} shows the separability function $s$ measured for different pairs of halo mass bins at $z \sim 0$, 1, and 3, as a function of separation $r$.
 Each panel presents the evolution of $s$ with redshift for a fixed pair of mass bins, which are specified in the legend.
 For example, in the first panel, $s$ is measured using halo mass bins defined by $5.5 \times 10^{11} < M_1/M_\odot < 7 \times 10^{11}$ and $3 \times 10^{12} < M_2/M_\odot < 5 \times 10^{12}$.
 We use relatively wider mass bins to ensure that each sample contains a sufficient number of haloes for a statistically robust measurement of $s$.
-The vertical lines in each panel indicate a conservative upper limit on the halo exclusion scale, $r_1 + r_2$.
+The vertical lines in each panel indicate a conservative upper limit on the halo exclusion scale, $r_1^{av} + r_2^{av}$.
 Below this scale, halo exclusion effects can be important; therefore, we do not analyze the behavior of $s$ in that regime.

 We first note that for all pairs of mass bins, $s$ departs from unity on quasi-linear scales (approximately $1\text{--}5$ Mpc), demonstrating that halo bias is a non-separable function of $M_1$ and $M_2$ in this regime.
-On most of these scales, and at all redshifts, $s$ exceeds unity, which implies an enhanced probability of finding haloes of masses $M_1$ and $M_2$ at a separation $r$ relative to the expectation from Eqs.~\ref{eq:cross_corr} and \ref{eq:bias_separable}.
-However, at $z \sim 0$ and on scales around $1 \mathrm{Mpc}$, $s$ falls below one, suggesting a reduced likelihood of such halo pairs being found at that distance.
+On most of these scales, and at all redshifts, $s$ falls below unity, which implies an reduced probability of finding haloes of masses $M_1$ and $M_2$ at a separation $r$ relative to the expectation from Eqs.~\eqref{eq:cross_corr} and \eqref{eq:bias_separable}.
+However, at $z \sim 0$ and on scales around $1 \mathrm{Mpc}$, $s$ slightly exceeds one, suggesting a small enhancement in the likelihood of such halo pairs being found at that distance.